peterarusanoff/Parking/NextSteps.md

 Tax Reporting & Compliance
 Monetary Reporting Requirements
-Effective treasury management ensures smooth fund operations Stringent security AES 256 encription on all PAN data and MultiAuth for any portal facing client data
+Effective treasury management ensures smooth fund operations Stringent security AES 256 encryption on all PAN data and MultiAuth for any portal facing client data

 This payment facilitation architecture ensures garage operators can focus on their business while the platform handles all payment complexity, provides transparent financial reporting, and maintains complete regulatory compliance.